rishik06/skin-lesion-detector/README.md

 skin-lesion-detector
 to detect multiple types of detections.

-Used supervised learning in this
+Used supervised learning in this.

+Learning about the types of ML.